 Please let us know what service you require for return postage.
-For returning international film we can either use Royal Mail International Delivery which had a few options or a courier such as DHL Express (which are reasonably charged).We haven’t lost any film yet but if you have a particular preference we can usually accommodate it.
+For returning international film we can either use Royal Mail International Delivery which has a few options or a package courier service.
+Out of the thousands of customers we have scanned for, all film packages sent to us, and returned by us, have been successfully delivered.
+If you have a particular preference for a service, we can usually accommodate it.

 How are the scans delivered?

 We send scans via wetransfer to the email address that you provide.
-Up in Glencoe, we have fast broadband, which enables up to send the files in a matter of hours (possibly over a day for 10Gb and larger).
+In Glencoe (the Scottish Highlands), we have fast broadband, which enables up to send the files in a matter of hours (possibly over a day for 6Gb and larger).